uzzal1312/task-manager-fullstack/README.md

 ---

+## 🚨 SYSTEM INSTRUCTIONS FOR CODE GENERATION (COPILOT CONTROL)

+Copilot MUST assume this repository starts completely EMPTY.

+Copilot MUST:
+- Generate the complete backend project from scratch
+- Create all required directories and files automatically
+- Generate a Spring Boot backend project using Maven
+- Create the full standard Spring Boot file structure
+- Generate all configuration, source, and resource files
+- Proceed without asking setup or clarification questions

+Copilot MUST NOT:
+- Ask the user to manually create files or folders
+- Ask questions about environment or setup
+- Pause implementation waiting for confirmation

+## Database Instructions (Copilot-Controlled)

+- A MySQL database named `productivity_hub` already exists on localhost
+- Assume MySQL is running and accessible
+- Do NOT generate SQL schema files or migration scripts
+- Do NOT use Flyway or Liquibase
+- Use Spring Boot with JPA/Hibernate exclusively
+- Define all database tables using Java `@Entity` classes only
+- Use Spring Data JPA repositories for data access
+- Configure Hibernate to automatically create and update tables
+- Use `spring.jpa.hibernate.ddl-auto=update`
+- Copilot MUST generate `application.properties` with MySQL configuration
+- Do NOT include database creation or setup instructions

 ## Project Overview

 Productivity & Collaboration Hub is a full-stack web application designed to help teams manage projects, collaborate in real time, and track productivity from a single platform.